hebrewseniorlife/memor/README.md

 ![RStudio Addin](https://raw.githubusercontent.com/hebrewseniorlife/memor/master/docs/addin.png)

 # Acknowledgement
 This package was funded in part by a development project from the Biostatistical Design and Analysis Core of the [Boston Pepper Center](http://pepper.bwh.harvard.edu/) (AG031679-07).
-We appreciate additional support from the Hebrew Seniorlife [Institute for Aging Research](https://www.instituteforagingresearch.org/).
+We appreciate additional support from the Hebrew SeniorLife [Institute for Aging Research](https://www.instituteforagingresearch.org/).